gwendalminguy/holbertonschool-system_engineering-devops/web_infrastructure_design/0-simple_web_stack.md

 #### Downtime & Maintenance:

-Deploying new code on the server, uodating the system or fixing an issue could require restarting the server, which can be an issue in a LAMP Stack since it will result in a downtime, making the website inaccessible to users.
+Deploying new code on the server, uodating the system or fixing an issue could require restarting the server, which can be an issue in a LAMP Stack since it will result in a downtime, making the website completely inaccessible to all users for a period of time.

 #### Excess of Incoming Traffic: